-Building 2612 is located in the central-eastern portion of Plattsburgh AFB on the east side of Arizona Avenue approximately 600 feet north of the intersection of Arizona and Idaho Avenues (see Figures 2 and 3).
-The site consists of Building 2612, the adjacent areas including the wetlands to the south, and the area between Buildings 2612 and 2616.
+Building 2612 is located in the central-eastern portion of the former Plattsburgh AFB on the east side of Arizona Avenue approximately 600 feet north of the intersection of Arizona and Idaho Avenues.
+Site SS-041 consists of Building 2612, the adjacent areas including the wetlands to the south, and the area between Buildings 2612 and 2616.
 Building 2612 was used in the early 1960's in support of the Atlas Intercontinental Ballistic Missile (ICBM) program.
-From 1970 until Base closure in 1995, the building was used as an unheated base equipment and supply warehouse.
+Thereafter, from 1970 until Base closure in 1995, the building was used as an unheated base equipment and supply warehouse.
 Its use as an unheated warehouse continues under its current tenant.
-In July 2009, ownership of the parcel containing SS-041 was transferred from the Air Force to the Plattsburgh Airbase Redevelopment Corporation (PARC).
+In July 2009, ownership of the parcel containing Site SS-041 was transferred from the Air Force to the Plattsburgh Airbase Redevelopment Corporation (PARC).

 During the course of investigating this site, the Air Force has cleaned, and sealed in place, or removed all of the equipment and piping believed to be potential sources and/or pathways for contaminant migration from Building 2612.
-In addition, contaminated soils and a portion of the contaminated wetland sediments believed to pose a potential threat to human health or the environment were excavated and removed during the course of investigating the site (see Figures 4 and 6).
+In addition, contaminated soils and a portion of the contaminated wetland sediments believed to pose a potential threat to human health or the environment were excavated and removed during the course of investigating the site.

-Contamination remaining at the site consists of wetland sediments with concentrations of cadmium and chromium that present an unacceptable potential ecological risk to terrestrial receptors (land dwelling animals).
-The metals contamination appears to have originated at a storm sewer discharge point in the wetland and the contamination follows depression contours within the low-lying wetland area.
+The wetland located south of Building 2612 contains sediments with concentrations of cadmium and chromium that present an unacceptable potential ecological risk to terrestrial receptors (land dwelling animals).
+The metals contamination appears to have originated at a storm sewer discharge point in the wetland, and the contamination follows depression contours within the low-lying wetland area.
 Floor drains and sink drains from the building discharged into this storm sewer.
 Due to the low drainage gradient and plant cover, contamination did not travel far from the discharge point.
-An ecological risk assessment (see Section 3.2) found sediment to be a significant potential risk to ecological receptors.
-Current data indicate that sediment requiring remediation is present in the wetland to a depth of approximately two feet over an area of about 3,400 square feet (see Figure 10).